QuocNinhXR/QEMU_GColab/README.md

-+ Can Install Operating Systems Like: Windows (Super Slow), Linux (Super Slow) Because I Don't Have KVM :) Can Install Android x86 But I'm Not Bored It Works
++ Can Install Operating Systems Like: Windows and Linux (Super Slow) Because I Don't Have KVM :) Can Install Android x86 But I'm Not Bored It Works

 # Update
 - Fix Error Google Colab